heiswayi/heiswayi.nrird.com/_posts/2015/2015-10-16-manual-install-wamp.md

 Now try to start Apache manually or restart the service, if you see no errors, it means your configurations file is valid and PHP is _most likely working_.

 You can test your PHP installation by creating a file like `info.php` with `<?php phpinfo();` inside.
-Then browse to `http://localhost/info.php`, you should see quite a bit of info about your system and your PHP installation and all its modules.
+Then browse to `http://localhost/info.php`, you should see a quite bit of info about your system and your PHP installation plus all of its modules.

 ### MySQL